aliaksandr-s/prototyping-with-clojure/tutorial/chapter-07/07-Going live.md

 ## Deployment

 We created a production build and containerized it with docker.
 So everything is prepared to be shipped to a remote server.
-There are a lot of different cloud solutions but for our app will use [Digital Ocean][digital-ocean] because it's one of the simplest to use and has a great interface.
+There are a lot of different cloud solutions but for our app will use [DigitalOcean][digital-ocean] because it's one of the simplest to use and has a great interface.

 So here is a sequence of steps that describes a deployment process: